5 Best Day Hikes in Grand Teton National Park

 Best Time to Hike Grand Teton National Park

 We made the mistake of not checking in with Park Rangers when hiking Delta Lake in early June.
-On our hike, we turned back half way up the trail when everyone told us the lake was still completely covered in snow and the boulder scramble was practically impassible.
+On our hike, we turned back halfway up the trail when everyone told us the lake was still completely covered in snow and the boulder scramble was practically impassible.
 We decided to come back in a few weeks to try again and it was beyond worth it!
 More on Delta Lake below.
-Moral of the story, check trail conditions when hiking.
+The moral of the story, check trail conditions when hiking.

 The second tip is to start early.
 By starting early, you’ll have the trail and end destination practically to yourself.
 Most people tend to start hiking early morning (between 8-9) so if we can get to the trailhead before then, you’ll have a nice peaceful hike.

 Hands down one of the best hikes to do for any first-timer visiting Grand Teton National Park is the Jenny Lake to Hidden Falls to Inspiration Point hike.
 It has its more challenging little uphill stints, but you get to see a waterfall and the ever-beautiful Jenny Lake.
 If you only have one day in Grand Teton National Park, this is a perfect several-hour hike that can fit into your one-day itinerary.

 Make your way to Jenny Lake Visitor Center and follow the paved path to Jenny Lake.
 Once at Jenny Lake, you have two options.
 Option 1) Hike clockwise from the Visitor Center and travel along the lake shore for 2.4 miles.
 Follow signs to Hidden Falls and then onto Inspiration Point.
 Option 2) Take the Jenny Lake Boat across the lake and avoid hiking the 2.4 miles along the lake shore.
 Follow signs to Hidden Falls and then onto Inspiration Point.